SciCatProject/documentation/Devops/README.md

 # Repository Overview

+## Components

+Scicat is made up of the following technologies:

+* Web based frontend - [Catanie](https://github.com/SciCatProject/catanie): An Angular based application that uses ngrx to communicate with the SciCat API and provide a searchable interface for datasets, as well as the option to carry out actions \(i.e. archiving\).

+* API Server - [Catamel: ](https://github.com/SciCatProject/catamel)A NodeJS application that uses the Loopback framework to generate RESTful APIs from JSON files that define models \(such as: Users, Datasets, Instruments etc\).
+Follows the Swagger API format and SDKs can be generated in almost any language.

+* Database - [MongoDB](https://www.mongodb.com/) Free, open source, NoSQL, document-based database

+* Data Ingestion - [Node-RED](https://nodered.org/): A NodeJS based visual programming tool to handle flows of data from one source to another.

+## TODO work here...
 ## Catamel

 Backend technology consisting of loopback in a Node.JS app, linking to a MongoDB database.
 In order for catamel to run locally \(without Kubernetes\) then the following software is required: